How to Replace a Yamaha F225 Outboard Water Pump

 Step 2.
 Remove the five mounting bolts from the lower casing.
 There are two bolts on either side of the casing and a fifth bolt under the trim tab.
 Once the bolts are removed, pull the lower casing down and off the outboard.

 Step 3.
 Remove the four bolts and washers from the top of the water pump housing.
 Using a flathead screwdriver, carefully pry the housing off the lower casing, making sure not to scratch or scar the mating surface of the housing.
-Slide the housing up and off the drive shaft.
-Remove the two O-rings from the housing.
+Next, slide the housing up and off the drive shaft and remove the two O-rings from the housing.

 Step 4.
-Remove the cartridge that houses the impeller.
+Remove the cartridge that houses the water pump impeller.

 Step 5.
 Pry the metal drive shaft collar off the top of the impeller with a flathead screwdriver, being careful not to damage the nylon spacer beneath it.
 Next, remove the nylon spacer and the three washers below it.